ChisomFrances/ChisomFrances/README.md

 🔍 I enjoy transforming complex data into meaningful insights using Python, SQL, Power BI, SAP Business Objects and Excel.

-💡 I aim to build solutions that promote environmental sustainability and support data-driven decision-making, one line of code at a time.

 📚 Always learning.
 Always growing.

 🤝 Let’s connect and collaborate - [chisom.fn@gmail.com](mailto:chisom.fn@gmail.com)